 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Rome to Florence usually costs around $41.64 two weeks before travel, but can start from as little as $11.36 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Rome to Florence can start from as little as $18.79 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Rome to Florence leaves at 06:11 from Roma Termini.
+The first train from Rome to Florence leaves at 11:40.
 Times and services may vary during weekends and holidays.

-The last train from Rome to Florence leaves at 22:04 from Roma Termini.
+The last train from Rome to Florence leaves at 10:18.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.